 status of NSERC account and projection to March 31, 2024

-Main message from Greg: based on anticipated expenses we will be down in our NSERC budget by $12k as planned.
+Main message from Greg: based on anticipated expenses, we will be down in our NSERC account balance by $12k, as planned.
 This additional expense arises from the additional grad student fellowship.
 Most of the outstanding expenses are for WNPPC travel awards and CUPC invoice that are still outstanding.
 Overall we are on track with spending as projected and planned.

 Chris follows up on the meaning of “down spending”.
 Greg: this is money/carry over that was incurred during covid.
 We want to spend it down and not have carry over by the time we reapply for NSERC funding this fall.